l-bischof/MMC_SEP_Flares/README.md

 2. Generate the required datasets with *generate_epd_dataset.py* and *generate_solar_mach_dataset.py*.

     a.
-In *generate_epd_dataset.py* set start and end date* to only generate the dataset for the required time period.
+In *generate_epd_dataset.py* set start and end date[^1] to only generate the dataset for the required time period.

     b.
 Depending on the time period that is wished to be examined, this might take quite a bit of memory space.
 Hence the upload of the full datasets is omitted.

-3. a) Run the script for the STEP sensor *step_comparison.py* after setting the start and end date correctly*.
+3. a) Run the script for the STEP sensor *step_comparison.py*[^2] after setting the start and end date correctly[^1].

-3. b) Run the script for the EPT sensor *ept_comparison.py* after setting the start and end date correctly* and choosing the wished viewing angle.
+   b) Run the script for the EPT sensor *ept_comparison.py* after setting the start and end date correctly[^1] and choosing the wished viewing angle.

-\* write the date in the yyyy-mm-dd format
+[^1]: write the date in the yyyy-mm-dd format
+[^2]: do not simulate periods before and after 22.10.2021 in one run!
+(Changes in the datasets of EPD/STEP do not allow for a direct comparison of data before and after this date.)

 ## References: